Skip to main content

 4 mentions Positive Neutral Negative

-"Death Mark II" enhances emotional engagement by building on character investment and creating genuinely scary visuals, particularly with female characters, moving away from fanservice.
-However, despite these improvements, it is still considered the weakest entry in the "Spirit Hunter" series.
-The artist Fumiya Sumio's signature style remains a highlight, contributing to the game's emotional depth.
+"Death Mark II" enhances emotional engagement by building on character investment and presenting genuinely scary imagery, moving away from fanservice.
+However, despite these improvements, it is considered the weakest entry in the "Spirit Hunter" series, with the artist's vivid style still contributing to its emotional depth.

 • “The artist, Fumiya Sumio, continues to deliver their signature style, which is both vivid and emotional.”